 If I move out, am I abandoning the house?

 No. If the level of discomfort of living together is so high, or there is an actual concern for your physical or mental welfare, you should move out.
 If, however, there are children involved and you and your spouse may not agree upon how to allocate parenting time during your separation, moving out can backfire.
 You must also consider the affordability of maintaining two households.
 Again, this is a critical issue to address with your divorce lawyer.

 Should I consult with a lawyer ahead of time?

 Probably.
 If you anticipate a potential divorce, but not an immediate one, you will put your ducks in a row much better with the aid of a lawyer, keeping in mind that your dealings with the lawyers are strictly confidential.
-Often clients will receive reassurance because what they have often heard about divorce is fear-based and not entirely rationale.
+Often clients will receive reassurance because what they have often heard about divorce is fear-based.
 Understanding one’s rights and options in a divorce can be empowering.